acorn-io/acorn-oss-workshop/secret.md

 }
 ```

+It defines a secret named *pg-creds*, of type basic, with the value *postgres* set for both the username and password properties.

-Next, we reference the secret’s username and password into the worker, db and result containers.
-To do so we use the following syntax :
+Next, reference the secret’s username and password into the worker, db and result containers.
+To do so use the following syntax :

 ```
 secrets://SECRET_NAME/PROPERTY_NAME